Skip to main content

 When a user is authenticated in your application, Clerk generates a short-lived session token that you can use to authenticate requests to your backend.
 This token is a JSON Web Token (JWT) that contains information about the user and their session.

-Default session claims
+Default claims

 Every generated token has default claims that cannot be overridden by templates.
 Clerk's default claims include: